-Designated to be spent at St Helier Hospital
+Designated to be spent for Patients and /staff at Molesey Hospital

 The Charity's general fund to be spent on its objectives

 These comprise a number of funds which individually are not significant

 The general fund includes all donations for which a donor has not expressed any preference as to how the funds shall be spent and the unrestricted income accruing to the Charity.
 These funds are applied for any charitable purpose to the benefit of the patients of Epsom and St Helier University Hospital NHS Trust at the absolute discretion of the Trustee.